bancorprotocol/contracts_eos/README.md

 Through the use of smart-contracts, Smart Tokens can be created that hold one or more other tokens as connectors.
 Tokens may represent existing national currencies or other types of assets.
 By using a connector token model and algorithmically-calculated conversion rates, the Bancor Protocol creates a new type of ecosystem for asset exchange, with no central control.
 This decentralized hierarchical monetary system lays the foundation for an autonomous decentralized global exchange with numerous and substantial advantages.

-## Warning
+## Disclaimer

 Bancor is a work in progress.
 Make sure you understand the risks before using it.

 # Contracts

 Bancor protocol is implemented using multiple contracts.
 The main ones are a version of eosio.token contract, BancorNetwork and BancorConverter.

+BancorConverter is responsible for converting between a specific token and its own reserves.
 BancorNetwork is the entry point for any token to any token conversion.

-BancorConverter is responsible for converting between a specific token and its own reserves.
+There are also MultiToken and MultiConverter implementations which allow conversions with numerous several smart tokens (without deploying a separate smart contract for each converter (BancorConverter).

 In order to execute a conversion, the caller needs to transfer tokens to the BancorNetwork contract with specific conversion instructions in the transfer memo.

 See each contract for a description and general usage information.

 ## Testing
-Tests are included and can be run using fungi.
-Alternatively to using fungi, tests are included which may be run by following these steps:
+Tests are included that can be `run` using their corresponding `npm` commands. and can be run using either using `funguy`.
+Legacy tests using the `funguy` (legacy `zeus`), SDK are included for historical purposes.
+Additionally included is a convenience script (`chmod u+x` it or run with `bash`) for compiling contracts and deploying on a fresh `nodeos` instance alongside eosio.contracts binaries, 1.8.0 latest release candidate on 2/10/19.

+* Setup:
+- make sure you have node.js+npm installed globally
-- make sure you have the latest eosio binaries and eosio.cdt globally installed (via `brew` or `apt-get`)
+- make sure you have both eosio installed and the eosio.CDT globally installed (via `apt` or `brew`), or in order to compile latest eosio.contracts, masters cloned from git, built and installed inside the user home directory.

+* Running:
-- run `npm install --save bignumber.js mocha chai eosjs node-fetch` from the root project directory
+- `npm install` from the root project directory, then finally:
-- read the prerequisites for deployment (use the exact `nodeos` params described there): `head -20 ./contracts/eos/deploy.sh`
-- at the top of the deploy script file, modify the *absolute path* variables for your `EOSIO_CONTRACTS_ROOT=/home/ricardo/Documents/eosio.contracts/build` and `MY_CONTRACTS_BUILD`(this is the build folder in ./contracts/eos/)
-- after you've went through them, run the deploy script `./contracts/eos/deploy.sh`
-- FIRST run the converter test because it does some necessary setup work `mocha ./test/eos/converter.test.js`
+* Running
+- if you already HAVE `nodeos` running, run `npm run restart`
+- if you DON'T already have `nodeos`running, run `npm run start`
+- if you don't have the contracts compiled before either of the above, run `npm run cstart`

-### Prerequisites
+### Prerequisite Software
-* Node.js v7.6.0+
+* Node.js v8.11.4+
+* npm v6.4.1+
+* (latest) eosio v1.8.4+
+* (latest) eosio.cdt v1.6.2+

 ## Collaborators